turingschool/curriculum/source/topics/debugging/debugging.markdown

 ### Print Statements

 The most general purpose way of getting the feedback you need to figure out where your program is wrong is a print statement.
+This works in nealry every language, and doesn't require knowledge of any fancy tools.

 Wherever you want something, print it out.
 In Ruby, you can call `inspect` on an object to get a representation that reveals information about its type.

+Here, we figure out that n is coming in as a String by printing its inspection just before the error.

 ```ruby
 n = gets